luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/322_coin_change.md

 We repeat this until we reach the given amount.

 We can do some further optimizations by removing coins that are over the given amount.
-We can also use the minimum coin as our starting amount instead of starting at amount 0.
+We can also use the smallest coin as our starting amount instead of starting at amount 0.

 ```
 class Solution: